-If you want to go a step further, ferret out a budget category that you feel could use a trim and try to shave just 10% from it.
-Maybe that means cutting a few work lunches a month from your food budget, or skipping a few movies to trim your entertainment costs.
+Find a budget category that could use a trim and try to cut just 10% from it.
+Maybe that means skipping a few work lunches a month, or not going to the movies as much.

-If you adhere to our One-Number Budget strategy and categorize your expenses into fixed costs and flex spending, you could try cutting a variety of things to help you reach that 10%.
-Perhaps a subscription or two you rarely use can be eliminated to lower your total fixed number, while a combo of one less shopping excursion and one fewer trip to the gas pump a month can bring your flex spending down.
+If you categorize your expenses into fixed costs and flex spending, you could try cutting a variety of things to help you reach that 10%.
+Perhaps a subscription or two you rarely use can be eliminated to lower your total fixed number, while a combo of one less shopping excursion and one fewer trip to the gas station a month can bring your flex spending down.

 By starting small, you’re minimizing the chances of feeling deprived.
 “Our brains are wired to avoid pain.
 The larger the change from ‘normal’, the greater the pain,” says Michael F. Kay, CFP®, author of "The Feel Rich Project: Reinventing Your Understanding of True Wealth to Find True Happiness."

-Kay likens the concept to making small changes to your diet or exercise habits to ease into a healthier lifestyle.
+Kay likens the concept to making small changes to your diet or exercise.
 “If you decide to make big changes and eat nothing but celery and carrot sticks, your brain will rebel because it feels denied,” he says.
 “It's not long before you're swimming in brownies.
 By making small steps with achievable goals, each success builds strength and resilience.”

 3. Try a Financial ‘Fast’ Once a Quarter

-There is, however, a population of folks who like extremes and might be open to the periodic financial “fast.”
-Just ask Elon Musk, who once famously shared a story about successfully living off a grocery budget of $30 per month as a way to test how little he could survive on.
+Elon Musk once famously shared a story about successfully living off a grocery budget of $30 per month as a way to test how little he could survive on.

 Of course, we’re not advocating you go to that extreme.
 But if you’re the type who likes to challenge yourself, consider taking a week once every three months or so to live as frugally as possible; then transfer what you saved over a typical week into your retirement account.

-Of course, if taking a financial fast just leads to binge-spending afterward, then you know this strategy isn’t for you — after all, the goal is to enable you to feel good about freeing up your funds, not send you into an overspending binge cycle that you may have to pay for later.
+Of course, if taking a financial fast just leads to binge-spending afterward, then you know this strategy isn’t for you.

 4. Make Cash King for a Week

-For those of you who reach for your credit card to pay for a pack of gum at your local convenience store, this tip is for you.
-Try going cold turkey on your plastic for a period of time — even if just a week — and see if you end up spending less than you would if you used credit.
-If you do, consider making this a weekly ritual.
+For those of you who use your credit card for a pack of gum, try going cold turkey on your plastic for even if just a week and see if you end up spending less.
+If you do, consider doing this weekly.

-Skeptical you’ll actually spend less?
 A 2016 study published in the Journal of Consumer Research found that when people pay by cash for an item versus a credit, debit or gift card, they place more emotional weight on that purchase, thus making it feel more painful to part with that money.
-That added mindfulness could make a big difference in your spending habits — in order to avoid the “pain,” you may start to limit the total amount you’re willing to spend, says Rose.

-Plus, by cutting back on your plastic tendencies, you’re getting the added benefit of helping keep your credit card debt in check.
-“Any [credit card balance] that you do not pay off in full each month is going to cost you money,” says Rose, either directly in the form of interest, or indirectly by potentially lowering your credit score, which will affect the interest rates you’ll pay on other types of borrowing in the future.
+Plus, by cutting back on charging, you’re helping keep your credit card debt in check.
+“Any [credit card balance] that you do not pay off in full each month is going to cost you money,” says Rose, either in the form of interest, or by potentially lowering your credit score, which will affect the interest rates you’ll pay on other types of borrowing.

 5. Redirect Old Debt Payments

-If you’ve recently finished paying off a car, a credit card, a student loan or a personal loan, congratulations!
-That’s a big accomplishment.
-But before you start doing your happy “I now have more spending money!” dance, think about diverting that old payment amount into your retirement account.
+If you’ve recently finished paying off a car, a credit card, a student loan or a personal loan, think about diverting that old payment into your retirement account.